 Here’s a quick checklist to follow after you have been admitted:

-- Pay the Enrollment Confirmation Fee: The ECF reserves your place at UW Tacoma.
+- Pay the New Student Enrollment and Orientation Fee: The NSEOF reserves your place at UW Tacoma.
 The $100 fee can be paid online.
 The fee should be paid within two weeks of receiving your offer.